galaxyproject/planemo/docs/commands/shed_serve.rst

                                e-mail/pass specified).
       --shed_password TEXT     Password for Tool Shed auth (required unless shed_key is specified).
-      --shed_target TEXT       Tool Shed to target (this can be 'toolshed', 'testtoolshed', 'local' (alias for
+      -t, --shed_target TEXT   Tool Shed to target (this can be 'toolshed', 'testtoolshed', 'local' (alias for
                                http://localhost:9009/) or an arbitraryurl).
       --galaxy_root DIRECTORY  Root of development galaxy directory to execute